AndersDeath/diary2/000-current.md

 # 20 June - Tuesday - Yerevan - 264 day of immigration

 Today I tried to fix Btrise building issue again.
 I think that it's one of the poorest documented services ever.
 I had a incredibly huge problems with this system a couple of years ago.
 It was a traumatic experience.
+I also was working on article about holy theory.
+I have to publish it tomorrow, I got this obligations.